Qods Yasir: Design

 The Yasir has swept back wings and a large payload bubble under its nose.
 Unlike the ScanEagle, it has an inverted V-tail and a twin-boom empennage.
 The Yasir has a single, unidentified, two-bladed propeller engine.
 It carries an electro-optical payload.
 It can also be fitted with an explosive payload for use as a disposable strike munition.

 The Yasir is 1.19 meters long, has a wingspan of 3.05 meters, and weighs 18 kg.
 This is similar to, but slightly smaller than the ScanEagle.
 It has a speed of 120 km/h, a max endurance of 20 hours, a 16,000 ceiling, and a communications link distance of up to 100 km.

 Operational history

 Iran

 At least some Yasirs are located at Iran's Qeshm Island drone base.

 Lebanon

 Following the repetitive flying in early 2014 of an unidentified UAV over Lebanese Forces leader Samir Geagea's Ma'arab complex, MP Antoine Zahra accused Hezbollah of flying a Yasir UAV in order to monitor and possibly assassinate Geagea.
 Israeli sources say Hezbollah has flown Yasir UAVs as well.

 Iraq

 The Iraqi Shia militia Harakat Hizballah al-Nujaba has received six Yasir UAVs.
 Kataib Hezbollah has also reportedly received the Yasir UAV, though they rarely use it.
 The Shiite militia "Jund al-Imam Ali" has also apparently received Yasir UAVs.

 Syria

-A Yasir was seen over Damascus in 2013.
+A Yasir UAVs operated by the Syrian Army were seen over Damascus in 2013.
 They have also been spotted over Homs and Aleppo.
+At least 3 Syrian Yasir UAVs were shot down by Al-Nusra Front.